Juraci/frequently-needed-arguments-about-software-quality/README.md

 ## TDD is not for unit testing only

 TDD cares about when you are testing not what.
-So you can do TDD in the acceptance, integration or unit levels.
+So you can do TDD at any level of granularity, for instance:
+ - in the acceptance level
+ - in the integration level or
+ - in the unit level
 Unit tests cares about testing the smallest unit of behavior that you care about.